harvardschoolofmouse/HSOMbehaviorSuite/README.md

 Authors:

-  >Matlab Serial Interface:       Ofer Mazor
+  >-Matlab Serial Interface:       Ofer Mazor
-  >Original Arduino State System Backbone:      Lingfeng Hou
+  >-Original Arduino State System Backbone:      Lingfeng Hou
-  >Matlab HSOM GUI Interface:       Lingfeng Hou and Allison Hamilos
+  >-Matlab HSOM GUI Interface:       Lingfeng Hou and Allison Hamilos
-  >Harvard School of Mouse Arduino Controllers:       Allison Hamilos
+  >-Harvard School of Mouse Arduino Controllers:       Allison Hamilos

 Please note!!
 This repo is under construction.
 Last updated by Allison Hamilos on May 19, 2020.
 Please contact ahamilos{at}g.harvard.edu if you have questions.